 Condensate drain pans are a part of most central air conditioning systems.
 These pans sit below the cooling coils in the air handler portion of the system.
 As the warm air passes over the cooling coils, moisture accumulates on the coils and drips down into the condensate pan.
 From there, the water drains either to the ground outside or a sewer pipe.
-If the pan becomes clogged, rusted or damaged, it will be necessary to replace it.
-This will prevent water from leaking into places where it can cause expensive building damage.
+If the pan becomes clogged, rusted, or damaged, it will be necessary to replace it.
+This will prevent water from leaking into places where it can cause expensive damage to your home.

-Turn off the power to the air handler or furnace.
 Remove the cover from the air handler or furnace that covers the area where the cooling coils are located.
 This cover is removed by lifting it straight up and pulling it toward you on most units.
 The cooling coils may be concealed from your sight, but the condensate pan will be located just below them.
-It is a large flat shallow pan.
+It is a large, flat, shallow pan.

 Look on the outside of the air handler or furnace for the drain tube that runs from the condensate pan.
 This tube will usually be clamped to the drain port on the pan.
 Use a screwdriver to loosen this clamp and remove the drain tube.
 There should be no water here if the pan has been draining correctly.
-However, it is a good idea to have a small pan available just in case there is a small amount of liquid that you will need to catch as the pan is removed.
+However, it's a good idea to have a small pan available just in case there's a small amount of liquid that you'll need to catch as you remove the pan.